 This is the student table containing student_name, student_email and applied_date columns.

-First we are going to write a query to order this table data by using single column student_name in decending order.
+First, we are going to write a query to order this table data by using single column student_name in descending order.
 The query is like,

 SELECT * FROM students ORDER BY student_name DESC